 c) Every member of the Company holding equity shares has a right to attend the General Meeting of the Company and has a right to speak and shall have the right to vote in proportion to his share of the paid-up capital of the Company.

-d) In the event of liquidation of the Company, the holders of equity shares will be entitled to receive assets of the Company remaining after distribution of all preferential amounts.
+d) In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

 (iii) Rights attached to preference shares: